jesusmartinez-garcia/2020-01-21-colchester-workshop/program.md

 We will open with a meeting at 10am on Monday to coordinate plans for the week, and follow a pattern of "Standups" each day at around 9am and 4:30pm, to communicate what we plan to work on, and what we have worked on, respectively.
-We expect to close the meeting at around 3pm on Friday. **Please note that this schedule is currently liable to change significantly.**
+We will close the meeting at around 3pm on Friday.

 - **Monday** (Room 5.09/5.10 in Von-Seckendorff-Platz 1)
   - 10:00: **Opening of the GAP Days**